XRPLF/xrpl-dev-portal/content/tutorials/use-specialized-payment-types/use-checks/cash-a-check-for-a-flexible-amount.md

 ---
 html: cash-a-check-for-a-flexible-amount.html
 parent: use-checks.html
+seo:
-blurb: Cash a Check for as much as possible.
+    description: Cash a Check for as much as possible.
 labels:
   - Checks
 ---